What To Do If a Loved One Relapses

 If your loved one is addicted to alcohol, one of the simplest things that you can do is remove all alcohol from your home and avoid situations where alcohol may be served while you are with your loved one.
 Avoiding potentially triggering situations can be difficult, however, since each person is unique and even happy occasions can be linked to a relapse.

 Remember that addiction is like any other chronic disease and may need to be treated more than once before a long-term solution is found.

 Providing your loved one with access to treatment options and making healthy lifestyle choices that your loved one can share with you are some simple things that you can do immediately after a relapse.
 Remember, if a loved one relapses, it does not mean that recovery is over.

 Talking with a drug counselor or contacting a drug and alcohol rehabilitation center are both vital when there has been a relapse.
 Even if your loved one isn’t willing to seek treatment themselves, you can find supportive advice to assist you during this difficult time.
 You can also learn more about why relapse happens and find people who can provide you with a supportive network during these difficult times.

-Formal treatment can reduce the risk of relapse, but about twenty to thirty percent of people completing addiction treatment at a drug rehabilitation center will experience relapse at some point.
+Formal treatment can reduce the risk of relapse, but about twenty to thirty percent of people completing addiction treatment at a drug rehabilitation center will experience a relapse at some point.
 Remember that relapse doesn’t mean that your loved one has failed, only that they need additional treatment to manage their addiction permanently.